fsr/stats/README.md

 ```
 This will generate a **punchcard.png** file inside the repository as output with hourly binning.

-Optionally, you can define a custom output path as argument and a custom bin size in minutes which must be a factor of 60.
+Optionally, you can define a custom output path as argument and a custom bin size in minutes which must be a factor of 60 and larger than 1, otherwise the output file would be too large.

 ## Something fishy?
 Found a bug?